Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 Companies began to misunderstand this philosophy as “dumping all the burden on developers.”

-2. The Betrayal of “Shift Left”: Developers Are Not Supermen π¦ΈββοΈπ«
+2. The Betrayal of “Shift Left”: Developers are Not Supermen π¦ΈββοΈπ«

 DevOps was meant for ‘collaboration,’ but in reality, it was forcing developers to become ‘full-lifecycle engineers’ beyond full-stack, leading to burnout.

-3. The Emergence of the Relief Pitcher: Platform Engineering π‘οΈποΈ
+3. The Savior Appears: Platform Engineering π‘οΈποΈ

 The concept that emerged to solve this problem is Platform Engineering.

-Let’s use a simple analogy. π
+Let’s use a simple analogy? π

 - Traditional DevOps: Throwing beef, flour, and lettuce at developers and telling them, “Go to the kitchen (AWS/K8s) and make your own burger.”

-- Platform Engineering: Providing developers with a ‘kiosk (IDP)’.
+- Platform Engineering: Providing developers with a ‘kiosk (IDP).’
 Developers just press a button (Self-service) and can get a burger without knowing what’s happening in the kitchen.

 4. Three Core Elements of Platform Engineering π